M27 - M271

 These are the most recent comments on this junction.
 You can see all comments if you prefer.

-An anonymous contributor has come to a complete stop:
+Anonymous has come to a complete stop:

 There was never a major problem at this junction, coming from Portsmouth direction, until they added traffic lights.
 There used to be a dedicated lane to go straight onto the M271 and one for Romsey access.
 Now everyone has to stop, causing tailbacks onto the motorway which never existed before they decided to "improve" the junction.
 Madness.